Our Chicago Estate Planning Attorneys

 About Raquel Sportel

-Raquel is an Associate Attorney with Matlin Law Group who concentrates her practice on estate and tax planning, estate and trust administration, and litigation.
-Her faithful goal is to accomplish her client’s intent with respect and sensitivity while diligently protecting their interests.
+Raquel is an Associate Attorney with Matlin Law Group who concentrates her practice on estate and trust planning, administration, and litigation.
+Her goal is to accomplish her client’s intent with respect and sensitivity while diligently protecting their interests.
 Raquel received a B.A. from the University of Illinois at Urbana-Champaign in 2012.
 She received a J.D. from UIC John Marshall Law School in 2018 where she served as Production Editor of the UIC Journal of Privacy & Technology Law.
 Raquel is licensed to practice law in Illinois.

-Raquel is a member of the American Bar Association, Section of Real Property, Trust & Estate Law, a member of the Chicago Bar Association, Young Lawyers Section, and an alumni mentor with the UIC John Marshall Law School Alumni Mentor Program.
+Raquel is a member of the American Bar Association, Section of Real Property, Trust & Estate Law, a member of the Chicago Bar Association, Young Lawyers Section, and an alumni mentor with the UIC John Marshall Law School.

 Raquel resides in Chicago with her husband Nathan.